-

 - Parking (including parking meters) or providing parking for motor vehicles and aircraft

-Examples of nontaxable sales by counties include:
+Examples of nontaxable sales include:

 - Notary public fees, library fines, and fees for licenses and permits